NikolaiRadke/Schimpfolino/README.md

 # Schimpfolino

 Who doesn't like to be insulted?
 Schimpfolino is a gadget that always has a saying ready.
 Small, handy, energy-saving.
 And completely useless.
+This repo will be finished soon, stay tuned.

 What's new?
 **17.05.2024** Opened the new repository.
 Welcome!